-Placental site trophoblastic tumour (PSTT) is a rare and one of the least common (~ 0.2% 7) forms of gestational trophoblastic disease (GTD).
+Placental site trophoblastic tumour (PSTT) is rare and one of the least common (~ 0.2% 7) forms of the gestational trophoblastic disease (GTD).

 Presenting symptoms can include either abnormal vaginal bleeding and amenorrhoea 6.
 Up to 30% of patients may present with metastases at the time of diagnosis 10.

 PSTT is composed of neoplastic transformation of intermediate trophoblastic cells that form a polypoid mass that may be within the endometrial canal or the myometrium.

 It may be divided into two main types depending on vascularity 4:

 - in contrast to other forms of the gestational trophoblastic disease, PSTT produces small amounts of ß-human chorionic gonadotropin; this is thought to be due to relative lack of syncytiotrophoblastic tissue within a tumour

 - human placental lactogen (hPL) may be increased

 There can be some imaging overlap with an invasive mole and choriocarcinoma.
 One of the key roles of imaging is to attempt to clarify the vascularity of a tumour.

 Placental site trophoblastic tumour may present as a heterogenous endometrial + myometrial mass although appearances on MRI can be non-specific.
 The junctional zone is disrupted.
 In the majority of the cases, there are cystic spaces and vascular structures.